 Keep headlights, taillights and side windows clean on the inside and out.

 Check your windshield wipers often and change them when needed.

 Have your eyesight and hearing checked regularly by an optometrist or an ophthalmologist.

 Don’t ignore changes in vision.
 Be aware if you are having more difficulty changing focus from distant to near objects.

 Are you more sensitive to glare, and adapt more slow to darkness.
 Your ability to quickly and accurately distinguish colors may diminish.
 This can make a difference at a traffic light.

 Don’t drink and drive.
 Alcohol can increase the effects of certain drugs to a dangerous point.
 Serious adverse reactions could occur.

 Keep fit.
 Flexibility is a must.
-Aging adults with arthritis or osteoporosis, as well as just the physical changes that occur with aging can decrease your ability to perform the physical motions that are needed for safe driving.
-Maintaining an active lifestyle will help to eliminate some of these problems.
+Aging adults experience physical changes.
+Aging decreases your ability to perform the physical motions needed for safe driving.
+Maintaining an active lifestyle will help to decrease some of these problems.